dhis2/training-docs/content/design_for_data_use/tg_legends.md

 ![map-style](images/legends/map-style.png)

-Here we can see the option for "pre-defined color legend" has been selected, along with the legend "EMIS - Gross Enrolment."
+Here we can see the option for “pre-defined color legend” has been selected, along with the legend “EPI coverage.”

 In maps, we can also use automatic colour legends if we want to, which will produce a legend based on the parameters we set.
 Select this option to review it.